arpigrigoryan0527-dotcom/armenian_voice_agent/README.md

 ## Note on Armenian TTS
 All high-quality native Armenian Text-to-Speech models (Google Cloud, ElevenLabs) require a paid account.
-This project uses Deepgram Aura as a free alternative, which speaks Armenian text with an English accent.
+This project uses Deepgram Aura as a free alternative, which speaks Armenian text with an English accent.We can also use Armenian models like vs.am or xosum.am, but they do not work with LiveKid.